traynham/textsynth/README.md

-# TextSynth
+# Mote

-TextSynth is an extensible text templating engine with an intuitive syntax and built-in plugin support, enabling seamless merging and manipulation of data to generate dynamic content for various applications.
+Mote (MOdular Template Engine, formerly TextSynth) is an extensible text templating engine with an intuitive syntax and built-in plugin support, enabling seamless merging and manipulation of data to generate dynamic content for various applications.

 ## Table of Contents